MarekSchiffer/pgu/macOS_arm64/01. Chapter 3 - exit/Readme.md

 Welcome Back!

-**Differences to the x86_64 macOS version**
+#Differences to the x86_64 macOS version

-There are quite a few differences between Arm64 and x86_64.
+There are quite a few differences between arm64 and x86_64.
 The most striking one is, that all arm64 (AArch64) instructions have a constant length.
 That's significatn for decoding and the underlying implementation.
 For understanding the assembly code it's